gardener/cc-utils/doc/pipeline_job.rst

 -------

 In case the main repository has not been explicitly configured with a name, its default logical name is `source`.
-Therefore, the following environemnt variables will then be defined:
+Therefore, the following environment variables will then be defined:

 * SOURCE_PATH
 * SOURCE_BRANCH